Director of the Stanford Pain Relief Innovations Lab

-Clinical Professor in the Department of Anesthesiology, Perioperative and Pain Medicine, and by courtesy, Psychiatry and Behavioral Sciences, Stanford University
+Associate Professor of Anesthesiology, Perioperative and Pain Medicine and (by Courtesy) Psychiatry and Behavioral Sciences, Stanford University

 Co-Chair, Pain Psychology Task Force, American Academy of Pain Medicine (AAPM)

-As a pain psychologist, she has 15 years experience treating adults with chronic pain, and she lived through her own chronic pain experience.
+As a pain psychologist, she has over 15 years experience treating adults with chronic pain, and has lived through her own chronic pain experience.
 She enjoys helping individuals with chronic pain gain control over mind and body and live their best life possible.